ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ## 1. What is a Typical Hub?
 ### 1.1 Hub Age

-We first took a look at how long hubs had been running for, at both the general level and the individual.
+We first took a look at how long hubs had been running for
+- at the general level

 ![1_age]({{ site.baseurl }}/images/cha_dfsg_images/1_age.png)

+- at an individial level, and compared with one another

 ![2_ageheatmap]({{ site.baseurl }}/images/cha_dfsg_images/2_ageheatmap.png)

 ### 1.1 Hub Activities